CrissLoaiza/hashi_vault/README.md

 }
 ```

-# how to fix
+# How to fix

-add this repo to new proyect and create an template to execute playbook on localhost.
+Add this repository to a new proyect and create a template to run the playbook in localhost.

 playbook: